shubham22malviya/Netflix-homepage/README.md

 # Netflix-homepage
 Creating a Netflix homepage using html and css.

-adding basic features and FAQ similar to Netflix
+Adding basic features and FAQ similar to Netflix